How to get the best out of beach life in Mykonos

 Or perhaps it’s a different kind of luxury you’re after.
-We’re talking about the feeling of being at a taverna by the beach, where the dishes ooze creativity and love and come perfectly presented.
+We’re talking about the feeling of being at a beach taverna, where the dishes ooze creativity and love and come perfectly presented.
 You might even be able to feel the warmth of the smooth golden sand beneath your feet.
-Prepare for fish caught the very same day, salads bursting with the colour and life of local produce, Mykonian onion pie or stuffed tomatoes and peppers.
+Prepare for fish caught the very same day, salads bursting with the colour of local produce, Mykonian onion pie or stuffed tomatoes and peppers.
 Head to Agia Anna (Paraga), Kalafatis, Megali Ammos, Ftelia, Panormos, Agios Stefanos and Lia or perhaps Agrari, Agios Sostis and Fokos and you’ll find what you’re looking for.
-Even in the more cosmopolitan Elia and Ornos, you will find traditional tavernas, many serving local specialities for decades.
+Even in the more cosmopolitan Elia and Ornos, there are traditional tavernas, many serving local specialities for decades.
 With a glass of ouzo or chilled wine in hand, you’ll still be there at sunset.

 Splashing out at the shops

 An activity you probably never thought you’d combine with a day at the beach.
 Shopping!
-There’s a wide range of shops right by many of Mykonos’ beaches, from stores with international luxury brands at Psarou to little boutiques with men’s and women’s wear at Super Paradise, Kalo Livadi, Ornos, Panormos and others.
-A tip is to look out for the sandals, handmade bags and straw hats at Elia, made by Greek and international designers, and the boho chic choices at Paraga, Ftelia and the more remote Lia.
+There’s a wide range of shops right by many beaches, from stores with international luxury brands at Psarou to little boutiques with men’s and women’s wear at Super Paradise, Kalo Livadi, Ornos, Panormos and others.
+A tip is to look out for the sandals, handmade bags and straw hats at Elia, made by Greek and international designers, and the boho-chic choices at Paraga, Ftelia and the more remote Lia.
 It’s enough to keep you off the beach.
-For a bit!
+For a bit.

 Getting active with watersports

 And then there are the days when the sea calls you to get active.
-We’re talking about the likes of tubing, water skiing, parasailing, wakeboarding and fly-boating.
-Super Paradise, Elia, Kalafatis (one of the most popular because of its size), Kalo Livadi, Platis Gialos and even quiet Agrari have popular water sports centres.
+We’re talking about tubing, water skiing, parasailing, wakeboarding and fly-boating.
+Super Paradise, Elia, Kalafatis (one of the most popular because of its size), Kalo Livadi, Platis Gialos and even quiet Agrari have popular watersports centres.
 And you can book yourself kite-surfing lessons at Korfos and Ftelia and go diving at Paradise, Lia and Kalafatis.